Part-time & Graduate Enrollment Services

 The color science degree provides graduate-level study in both theory and practical application.
 The program gives students a broad exposure to the field of color and affords them the unique opportunity of specializing in an area appropriate for their background and interest.
 This objective will be accomplished through the programís core courses, selection of electives, and completion of a thesis or graduate project.

-The program revolves around the activities of the Munsell Color Science Laboratory within the Center for Imaging Science.
+The program revolves around the activities of the Munsell Color Science Laboratory within the College of Science.
 The Munsell Laboratory is the pre-eminent academic laboratory in the country devoted to color science.
 Research is currently under way in color appearance models; image-quality, data-visualization, and color-tolerance psychophysics; spectral-based image capture, archiving, and reproduction of artwork; analytical and empirical multi-ink printing models; spectral color rendering, color management, computer graphics; and material appearance.

 Since the inauguration of the program in 1984, a number of conferences have drawn participants from around the world.
 Industrial seminars are held each summer on a wide range of color topics, including color perception and appearance, colorimetry, color-difference equations, instrumental tolerances, spectrophotometry, instrument-based color matching, color- and image-appearance models, color management, psychophysics, visualization and rendering, and spectral imaging.
 The Munsell Laboratory has many contacts that provide students with summer and full-time job opportunities across the United States and abroad.